Getting out of it legally

 After being pretty much forced to attend a so-called “farewell visit” that I didn’t want anything to do with, it was finally over.
 I haven’t seen the child since.
 I haven’t regretted it since.

-Her name is no longer Kaitlyn and she was almost immediately adopted by members of the Caruth family in Syracuse.
 At the time, two decades ago, the adoptive father was in charge of parking at a local educational institution and the adoptive mother was a homemaker.
 Yeah, that joke writes itself.

 What is she doing now?
 What is the Caruth family doing now?
 I really don’t know.
 I sure as hell don’t care.
 They could have moved to Albany for all I know!

 If I wanted to, I could find out what they’re up to very quickly, but the fact of the matter is that I didn’t want her then and I sure as hell don’t want to know her now.
-Every year, her biological mother (my current wife) gets a package in the mail with photographs and a brief report on what she’s doing in life.

 But here’s the thing: that requirement went away on the child’s 18th birthday.
 As recently as this year, the adoptive mother still insists upon sending that packet.
 It’s annoying, because I have to go to the post office and fetch the package.

 Looking at the picture, I don’t recognize her at all.
 She could be any one of the girls.
-And I enjoy that ignorance!
-Based upon the order of the names, I suppose I should be able to hazard a guess, but I neither need nor want to.
+Judging by the order of students, I can hazard a guess, but I know nothing of what she looked like back then and I certainly know nothing of her now.

-So, yeah, technically speaking, I saw her, but since I don’t recognize which one she was, then as far as I’m concerned, I haven’t willingly seen her since 2007.
+So, yeah, technically speaking, I saw her, but since I don’t recognize which one she was, then as far as I’m concerned, I haven’t seen her since 2007.
 And believe me, I intend to continue that streak.

 As for those packages, I’ve never once opened any of them.
 Never have I looked at those specific photographs and I’ve never once read her stories.
 What this means is this: I could walk right past her on the streets of Albany and never know or care about it.